dcaoyuan/nbscala/README.md

 * Recognize sbt project and open in NetBeans
 * Open sbt console in NetBeans (Right click on sbt project, choose "Open Sbt")
-* Jump to/Open compile error lines
+* Jump to compile error lines

 ### How to

-* Install the newest nbscala plugins, [download directly](http://plugins.netbeans.org/plugin/54162) or [build by yourself](https://github.com/dcaoyuan/nbscala) on NetBeans 7.4+.
-* Git clone, build and publish-local a NetBeans special sbt plugin <https://github.com/dcaoyuan/nbsbt> (nbsbt-plugin 1.1.2+ has been deployed to repo.scala-sbt.org, that means it will be automatilly resolved when you run sbt):
+* nbsbt-plugin 1.1.2+ has been deployed to repo.scala-sbt.org, that means it will be automatilly resolved when you run sbt):

-        git clone git@github.com:dcaoyuan/nbsbt.git
-        cd nbsbt
-        sbt clean compile publish-local

 * Add nbsbt to your plugin definition file.
 You can use either the global one at  **~/.sbt/0.13/plugins/plugins.sbt** or the project-specific one at **PROJECT_DIR/project/plugins.sbt**